Lesbian: Literature

 As the paperback book came into fashion, lesbian themes were relegated to pulp fiction.
 Many of the pulp novels typically presented very unhappy women, or relationships that ended tragically.
 Marijane Meaker later wrote that she was told to make the relationship end badly in Spring Fire because the publishers were concerned about the books being confiscated by the U.S. Postal Service.
 Patricia Highsmith, writing as Claire Morgan, wrote The Price of Salt in 1951 and refused to follow this directive.
 In the 1970s, lesbian feminist magazines such as The Furies and Sinister Wisdom began publication.
 Well-known writers who wrote on lesbian topics or about lesbian-themed plots included Rita Mae Brown, Dorothy Allison, Audre Lorde, and Cherríe Moraga.

 Film

-Lesbianism, or the suggestion of it, began early in filmmaking.
-The same constructs of how lesbians were portrayed—or for what reasons—as what had appeared in literature were placed on women in the films.
-Women challenging their feminine roles was a device more easily accepted than men challenging masculine ones.
-Actresses appeared as men in male roles because of plot devices as early as 1914 in A Florida Enchantment featuring Edith Storey.
-In Morocco (1930) Marlene Dietrich kisses another woman on the lips, and Katharine Hepburn plays a man in Christopher Strong in 1933 and again in Sylvia Scarlett (1936).
-Hollywood films followed the same trend set by audiences who flocked to Harlem to see edgy shows that suggested bisexuality.
+Lesbianism arrived early in filmmaking.
+The same constructs as in literature were placed on women in film.
+Women could challenging their feminine roles.
+Actresses appeared as men in male roles as early as 1914 in A Florida Enchantment.
+In Morocco (1930) Marlene Dietrich kisses a woman on the lips, and Katharine Hepburn plays a man in Christopher Strong in 1933 and again in Sylvia Scarlett in 1936.
 Overt female homosexuality was introduced in the 1929 film Pandora's Box.
-German films depicting homosexuality were distributed throughout Europe, but 1931's Mädchen in Uniform was not distributed in the U.S. because of the depiction of an adolescent's love for a female teacher in boarding school.
+German films depicting homosexuality were distributed throughout Europe, but 1931's Mädchen in Uniform was thought unsuitable for the U.S.